roque-pina/devsecops-terraform-ec2-scan/README.md

-# DevSecOps Project: Terraform EC2 + Trivy/Checkov Scan
+# DevSecOps Project: Terraform EC2 + Checkov Scan

 This project demonstrates how to create an EC2 instance using Terraform and scan the infrastructure code using Trivy and/or Checkov via GitHub Actions.